Pipes of War

 ‘Lady, you had me at hyperhidrosis.’

-‘No, that’s my thing’ said Cap with a smirk.
+‘No, that’s my thing’ said Captain Clean.
 ‘Although you will have to have a shave; beards are terribly unhygienic.’

 Meanwhile, in the public library, Flush and Suds – or Will and Mick, since they were dressed in their everyday attire so as not to attract any attention – waited at the reception desk for the librarian to return.